jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### adjustTiers

-Adjust the tiers mintable through this contract, adhering to any locked tier constraints.
+Adjust the tiers which are mintable through this contract, adhering to any locked tier constraints.

-*Only the contract's owner can adjust the tiers.*
+*Only the contract's owner or an operator with ADJUST_TIERS can adjust the tiers.*

 ```solidity
 function adjustTiers(JB721TierParams[] calldata _tiersToAdd, uint256[] calldata _tierIdsToRemove)